pulumi/pulumi-hugo/themes/default/content/docs/clouds/azure/_index.md

     identifier: azure
     weight: 1
 cloud_overview: true
-description: Build infrastructure intuitively on Azure using TypeScript, Python, Go, C#, Java or YAML.
-The Azure Native provider is always up-to-date and covers 100% of the resources in Azure Resource Manager.
+description: Build infrastructure on Azure using TypeScript, Python, Go, C#, Java or YAML.
+The Azure Native provider is always up-to-date and covers 100% of the resources in Azure Resource Manager (ARM).
 get_started_guide:
   link: get-started/
   icon: